What Is Natto? The Fermented Soybean Superfood

 This slimy, stinky soybean dish is virtually unknown in the U.S., but that's about to change.
 Is natto the next fountain of youth?
 Find out!

-For centuries, Japanese women have been admired for their flawless, age-defying, supple skin, which they attribute to eating natto on a regular basis.
-Natto is said to have been around since the 10th century, and is a standard part of the Japanese breakfast, although people eat it at any time.
+For centuries, Japanese women have been admired for their flawless, age-defying, supple skin, which many attribute to eating natto on a regular basis.
+Natto is said to have been around since the 10th century, and it remains a standard part of the Japanese breakfast, though people eat it at any hour of the day.

-Natto is a painstakingly long and involved process.
-It is made by soaking whole soybeans, then steaming or boiling them.
-Bacillus subtilis bacteria is added and then the mixture is allowed to ferment over time.
-The result is a sticky, stringy concoction that’s “an acquired taste”; best served cold or at room temperature with a dash of soy sauce over hot rice.
+Making natto is a painstakingly long and involved process.
+Whole soybeans are soaked, then steamed or boiled.
+Bacillus subtilis bacteria is added, and the mixture is allowed to ferment over time.
+The result is a sticky, stringy concoction that is, by the cook’s own admission, “an acquired taste.”
+It is best served cold or at room temperature with a dash of soy sauce over hot rice.
+The fermentation is the same kind of old-world food science that turns cabbage into sauerkraut and milk into cheese.

 Natto is rich in protein, vitamins, minerals, and probiotics.
 It contains more vitamin K2 than any other known food on the planet.
-What’s K2 you ask?
+What is K2, you ask?
 Just like natto, very few people have heard of vitamin K2, yet it is vital to the health of our heart, bones, and general well-being.
-Like vitamins, A, D and E, vitamin K is an essential and naturally occurring fat-soluble vitamin.
-But unlike these other vitamins, it is not stored in the body and must be consumed daily through foods or supplements.
+Like vitamins A, D, and E, vitamin K is an essential and naturally occurring fat-soluble vitamin.
+But unlike those other vitamins, it is not stored in the body, so it must be consumed daily through foods or supplements.

-Vitamin K1, which assists in the process of blood clotting, comes from vegetable sources like asparagus, broccoli, Brussels sprouts, cabbage, spinach, and green leafy vegetables, while K2 is found in animal sources and fermented foods (like natto).
+Vitamin K1, which assists in the process of blood clotting, comes from vegetable sources like asparagus, broccoli, Brussels sprouts, cabbage, spinach, and green leafy vegetables.
+Vitamin K2 is found in animal sources and fermented foods like natto.
+The Harvard T.H.
+Chan School of Public Health notes that natto is among the richest dietary sources of vitamin K2, and a peer-reviewed review in the National Library of Medicine archive lays out why vitamins K1 and K2 matter for human health.
 See why K2 is such an important vitamin:

 Major Health Benefits of Vitamin K2